dart-lang/site-www/src/language/concurrency.md

 ### Stream syntax

 Dart also supports asynchronous code in the form of streams.
-Streams are used to provide values in the future and repeatedly over time.
+Streams provide values in the future and repeatedly over time.
 A promise to provide a series of `int` values over time has the type `Stream<int>`.

-This example will return a new int value every second.
+This example will return a new `int` value every second.

 <?code-excerpt "lib/stream_syntax.dart"?>
 ```dart
 Stream<int> stream = Stream.periodic(const Duration(seconds: 1), (i) => i * i);